 This unified source of product information makes it easier to manage the entire process because team leaders or developers or fabricator partners have a complete overview of everything at once.

 “They can follow up on anything,” Schelfhout says.
 “Is it ordered yet?
 Is the prototype approved?
 Has stock-building started?
-All the different phases are visible in Fusion Lifecycle.”
+All the different phases are visible in Fusion 360 Manage.”

 For architects, the process is slightly different, although the concept is the same.
 In these cases, Reynaers teams can create BIM objects using Revit BIM software.
 In both cases, however, the benefits are the same.
 The process flows automatically from step to step, there is less time spent moving and managing large amounts of complex product and configuration data, and there are significantly fewer errors—the kind that can often result when profiles are moved from system to system manually.